 Diverticular disease is an umbrella term we use to encompass two different disease states – diverticulosis and diverticulitis.
 Although these words look pretty similar, they are indeed quite different.
 Let me break it down for you:

-Diverticulosis is simply defined as the presence of diverticula (those tiny pouches in the intestines) and is actually very common, especially with advancing age.
+Diverticulosis is simply defined as the presence of diverticula (those tiny pouches in the intestines).
+It is actually very common, especially with advancing age.
 Many people have diverticulosis without any significant symptoms or complications.

 On the flip side, Diverticulitis occurs when the diverticula become inflamed or infected.
 About 10-25% of the population with diverticulosis go on to develop this inflammatory condition.
-We’ll be reviewing this particular disease state today and how we can use diet and lifestyle to reduce symptoms and long-term risks associated with diverticulitis.
+We’ll be reviewing this particular disease state today.
+As well as how we can use diet and lifestyle to reduce symptoms and long-term risks associated with diverticulitis.

 Symptoms of Diverticulitis